-SACRAMENTO – The California Franchise Tax Board (FTB) today warned taxpayers of theft ploys involving scammers attempting to use FTB’s likeness for their personal gain.
+SACRAMENTO –California Franchise Tax Board Scams – The California Franchise Tax Board (FTB) today warned taxpayers of theft ploys involving scammers attempting to use FTB’s likeness for their personal gain.

 “If you receive a questionable solicitation, contact FTB immediately and talk to a live agent to review your account,” said State Controller and FTB Chair John Chiang.
 “Taxpayers should protect their personal information and treat any unsolicited phone calls or emails with caution.”

-Police have recently reported that scammers are contacting elderly people in Beverly Hills and informing them they received a red light traffic ticket last February that has been referred to FTB for collections.
+Police have recently reported that scammers are contacting elderly people in Beverly Hills.
+They inform them they’ve received a red light traffic ticket last February that was referred to FTB for collections.
 The scammer instructs the victim to load money on a prepaid debit card and send it to a bogus address.
 The scammer refers victims to an actual FTB phone number for reference.

-Other scams claiming to represent FTB attempt to lure people into revealing personal and financial information, such as Social Security, bank account, or credit card numbers.
-This type of scam is referred to as “phishing” and is a technique aimed at getting personal information for the purpose of identity theft.
+Other scams claiming to represent FTB attempt to lure people into revealing personal and financial information.
+They are looking for Social Security, bank account, or credit card numbers.
+This technique is called “phishing”.
+Getting personal information for the purpose of identity theft is the goal of phishing.
 Scams of this nature often involve an email that masquerades as offering to check the status of your state income tax refund.